-The securities beneficially owned by the Selling Securityholders covered by this prospectus may be offered and sold from time to time by the Selling Securityholders.
-The term "Selling Securityholders" includes donees, pledgees, transferees or other successors in interest selling securities received after the date of this prospectus from a Selling Securityholders as a gift, pledge, partnership distribution or other transfer.
-The Selling Securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
-Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise.
-These sales may be at fixed prices, at prevailing market prices at the time of sale, at prices related to the prevailing market price, at varying prices determined at the time of sale, or at negotiated prices.
+The securities beneficially owned by the Selling Securityholder covered by this prospectus may be offered and sold from time to time by the Selling Securityholder.
+The term "Selling Securityholder" includes their permitted transferees who later come to hold any of the Selling Securityholder's interest in our securities in accordance with the terms of the agreement(s) governing the registration rights applicable to such Selling Securityholder's securities, including donees, pledgees and other transferees or successors in interest selling securities received after the date of this prospectus from a Selling Securityholder as a gift, pledge, partnership, distribution or other transfer.
+The Selling Securityholder will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to the then current market price or in negotiated transactions.
+Each Selling Securityholder reserves the right to accept and, together with its respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
+The Selling Securityholder and any of their permitted transferees may sell their securities offered by this prospectus on any stock exchange, market or trading facility on which the securities are traded or in private transactions.
+If underwriters are used in the sale, such underwriters will acquire the securities for their own account.
+These sales may be at a fixed price or varying prices, which may be changed, or at market prices prevailing at the time of sale, at prices relating to prevailing market prices or at negotiated prices.
+The securities may be offered to the public through underwriting syndicates represented by managing underwriters or by underwriters without a syndicate.